 Collection: 39,202 volumes include media, magazines and newspapers. *The Vermont Department of Libraries has strongly emphasized over the past five years ever-increasing sharing of resources statewide.
 With the Green Mountain Library Consortium, it has put in place a courier system for 55 libraries and intends to increase that number.
 Quechee Library loans hundreds more items(between 700 and 1000 annually) to other libraries than it borrows due to the quality and depth of its collection.
 Quechee Library has incurred increased courier and postage costs.
 Again, it is important to note that a primary goal of this direction is to insure that smaller and more rural libraries have equal access to resources.

-Consortium Roles: As members of VOKAL, we have taken on the responsibility for active participation as required for Hartford by having one staff member serve on the cataloging committee and one on the circulation committee.
+Consortium Roles: As members of VOKAL, we have taken on the responsibility for active participation as required for Hartford by having staff members serve on the committees.
 Our former tech services librarian was an executive committee member.

 Meeting Space: At Quechee the downstairs room is regularly used by the Upper Valley Stamp Club, a support group, and teachers offering tutoring.
-The Vermont Bowhunters Association has begun to meet here, and various state agencies and non-profits hold occasional meetings as well as, of course, for study groups led by the Hartford Planning Department.
+The Vermont Bowhunters Association has met here, and various state agencies and non-profits hold occasional meetings as well as, of course, for study groups led by the Hartford Planning Department.
 At Wilder, scouts and theater groups use the hall regularly.
+A free senior exercise class meets three times weekly.
 Rentals for individuals and groups are an important source of income for the building’s maintenance.
 All scheduling is handled by staff during regular hours.